 - 21. The FOI Act shares the same definition of 'personal information' as the Privacy Act 1988 (Cth).
-Furthermore, the Guidelines provide that: - 6.128 Personal information means information or an opinion about an identified individual, or an individual who is reasonably identifiable: - (a) whether the information or opinion is true or not; and - (b) whether the information or opinion is recorded in a material form or not. - 22.
-I found that the documents contain personal information of another person.
-This includes their name, mobile number and email address, which would reasonably identify the third party. - 23.
-In my assessment of whether the disclosure of personal information is unreasonable, I considered the following factors in accordance with section 47F(2): - a. the extent to which the information is well known: - b. whether the person to whom the information relates is known to be (or to have been) associated with the matters dealt with in the document; - c. the availability of the information from publicly accessible sources; and - d. the effect the release of the personal information could reasonably have on the third party. - 24.
-I found that the specific information listed is not well known and the information is not readily available from publicly accessible sources.
-Through third party consultation, the individual contested the release of their personal information, and the effect that the release of the relevant information would have. - 25.
-Accordingly, I am satisfied that the specified information is conditionally exempt under section 47F of the FOI Act.
+The Guidelines provide that: - 6.128 Personal information means information or an opinion about an identified individual, or an individual who is reasonably identifiable: - (a) whether the information or opinion is true or not; and - (b) whether the information or opinion is recorded in a material form or not. - 22.
+I found that the document contains personal information of other persons.
+This includes their names, ranks and contact details which would reasonably identify these third parties. - 23.
+In my assessment of whether the disclosure of personal information is unreasonable, I considered the following factors in accordance with section 47F(2): - a. the extent to which the information is well known; - b. whether the person to whom the information relates is known to be (or to have been) associated with the matters dealt with in the document; - c. the availability of the information from publicly accessible sources; and - d. the effect the release of the personal information could reasonably have on the third party. - 24.
+I found that the specific information listed is not well known and not readily available from publicly accessible sources.
+Through third party consultation, the relevant individuals contested the release of their personal information. - 25.
+Accordingly, I am satisfied that the material is conditionally exempt under section 47F of the FOI Act.